Is 2 Pints a Quart? Unpacking Units of Liquid Measurement

 Q1: What is the difference between a US pint and an Imperial pint?

 A1: A US pint is slightly smaller than an Imperial pint.
-There are approximately 1.20 US pints in 1 Imperial pint.
+Now, there are approximately 1.
+Which means 20 US pints in 1 Imperial pint.
 This difference highlights the importance of specifying which system is being used.

 Q2: How many fluid ounces are in a quart?